gpleiss/efficient_densenet_pytorch/README.md

 This demo was initially developed on PyTorch v0.1.12.
 And for some (unknown) reasons, it cannot pass all the unit tests on PyTorch v0.2, but the performance (final accuracy) still remains **the same** :).

-- If you would like to help us improve it on v0.2, please trace this [issue](https://github.com/gpleiss/efficient_densenet_pytorch/issues/11).
+- If you would like to help us improve it on v0.2 or higher version, please trace this [issue](https://github.com/gpleiss/efficient_densenet_pytorch/issues/11).

 - To downgrade PyTorch from v0.2 or higher, please refer to this [instruction](https://discuss.pytorch.org/t/could-i-downgrade-pytorch-or-should-i-do-something-more-after-upgrading/1617/4).